 Song #410: Rock Around the Clock by Bill Haley and the Comets.

 If you want to have a starting point for the birth of Rock n’ Roll, you could do a lot worse than to begin with “Rock Around the Clock” by Bill Haley and the Comets.
 By today’s standards, “Rock Around the Clock” seems almost quaint and sepia-toned in our recollections.
-But, in 1955, when it was released, it was destined to become the anthem for a teenage rebellion that had been percolating since the end of World War II.
+But when it was released in 1955, it was destined to become the anthem for a teenage rebellion that had been percolating since the end of World War II.
 Into a buttoned-down America, “Rock Around the Clock” helped launch a culture of souped up cars, slicked back hair and pent up sexual longing.
 And it all really began with a movie soundtrack.

 There is a website dedicated to maintaining the legacy of Bill Haley and The Comets.
 It can be accessed by clicking on the link here.

-Thanks to KEXP for supporting new and important music since….well, forever, it seems!
+Thanks to Rolling Stone Magazine for supporting new and important music since….well, forever, it seems!
 A link to their website can be found here.